G0PLY/DCLXVI/README.md

 Using devilution-nightly(10/20/18).
 =======

-Also for more information or more detailed instructions on installing see.
+For more information or more detailed instructions on installing.
 =======

 https://github.com/diasurgical/devilution